"I hope Rajat is a big boy" - Gupta trial wiretap

 "And then I didn't, I, I, I didn't tell him that I took that equity out, right," the jury heard Rajaratnam saying to Santhanam in the recording played in the courtroom.

-Prosecutors say Gupta abused board positions at Goldman Sachs Group Inc (GS.N) and Procter & Gamble (PG.N) by supplying Rajaratnam with stock tips, including a $5 billion investment boost for Goldman by Warren Buffett's Berkshire Hathaway (BRKa.N) at the height of the financial crisis.
+Prosecutors say Gupta abused board positions at Goldman Sachs Group Inc and Procter & Gamble by supplying Rajaratnam with stock tips, including a $5 billion investment boost for Goldman by Warren Buffett's Berkshire Hathaway at the height of the financial crisis.

 To win a conviction, prosecutors have the burden of proving to the jury beyond a reasonable doubt that Gupta defied his duties to the companies and that he had something to gain from tipping Rajaratnam, a onetime friend and business associate.